dmadisetti/scipy_proceedings_2026/papers/unlocking_78/unlocking_78.md

 *Ethical considerations.* All WAI membership data are voluntary and stored under GDPR-compliant protocols.
 Identifiable information is aggregated or anonymized before analysis; gender and role fields are self-declared.
 The study received a low-risk determination from the IBM Research Ethics Committee (ID WAI 2025 04).

-Secondary statistics are drawn from peer-reviewed literature and public dashboards (Table 1) to locate the case in a broader empirical context.
+Secondary statistics are drawn from peer-reviewed literature and public dashboards [@tbl:rq] to locate the case in a broader empirical context.

 #### Paper Structure
-Section 2 surveys the literature; Section 3 maps explanatory mechanisms; Section 4 details the case study; Section 5 synthesizes findings into the VIM roadmap; Section 6 outlines research and policy implications.
+@section-2 surveys the literature; @section-3 maps explanatory mechanisms; @section-4 details the case study; @section-5 synthesizes findings into the VIM roadmap; @section-6 outlines research and policy implications.

 ::: {table} Snapshot of the Gap (latest available data)
 :label: tbl:gap